zendesk/resque-durable/README.md

 See /examples

+### Re-enqueuing gracefully

+To re-enqueue the job gracefully, and without waiting for the the audit failure timeout, call the `re_enqueue_immediately!` class method at any point while performing the job (usually at or close to the end).

+Resque/Durable will not mark the job as complete.
+Instead, it will mark the job as failed and reset the exponential backoff.
+The background durable monitor will then re-enqueue the job as described above.

+A common use case for this would be to gracefully stop a long-running job for a worker restart, and retry the job as soon as possible after the worker restart.

 # When things go wrong

 Audits stick around, and will be retried, until completed or expired by the monitoring script (expiration is configurable).